wearetheframers/frame-core-wip/docs/Architecture/core/framer/framer.md

 - Decision Making: Utilize advanced decision-making processes to guide actions.
 - Language Model Interaction: Interact with various language models for generating responses and performing tasks.
 Note: DSPy does not support streaming mode.
 - Perception Processing: Handle and respond to various types of input (text, visual, audio, etc.).
 - Memory Management: Store and retrieve information for long-term learning and context awareness.
+Frame's architecture is flexible and pluggable, allowing components like memory to be swapped out.
+Mem0 is designed to replace and improve upon RAG, but RAG is still offered as an alternative, maintaining the same interface with a different underlying driver.
 - Multi-modal Support: Process and generate responses in multiple modalities.
 - Emotional Intelligence: Simulate emotional states and responses (work in progress).
 - Flexible Behavior: Adapt behavior based on roles, goals, and context.